8.5 The Influence of New Technology

 The first technology for home video recording, Sony’s Betamax cassettes, hit the market in 1975.
 The device, a combined television set and videocassette recorder (VCR), came with a high price tag of $2,495, making it a luxury still too expensive for the average American home.
 Two years later, RCA released the vertical helical scan (VHS) system of recording, which would eventually outsell Betamax, though neither device had garnered the consumer’s support yet.
 Within several years, however, the concept of home movie recording and viewing began to catch on.
 In 1979, Columbia Pictures released 20 films for home viewing, and a year later Disney entered the market with the first authorized video rental plan for retail stores.
 By 1983, VCRs had not gained much traction, found in just 10 percent of American homes, but within two years the device had found a place in nearly one-third of U.S. households (Entertainment Merchant Association).

 Video sales and rentals opened a new mass market in the entertainment industry—the home movie viewer—and offered Hollywood an extended source of income from its films.
-On the other hand, the VCR also exasperated the problem of piracy.
+On the other hand, the VCR also exacerbated the problem of piracy.

 This case has posed interpretive challenges in legal battles and debates over file sharing through the Internet (Spruill & Adler, 2009).
 Cases involving Napster, Grokster, Morpheus, and BitTorrent all demonstrate the ongoing debate over the extent to which the Sony ruling applies to modern file-sharing technologies and the challenges of balancing copyright protection with the promotion of innovation and fair use.